eitansuez/spring-petclinic-istio/README.md

 Close the jaeger dashboard.

+## Kiali

 The Kiali dashboard can likewise be used to display visualizations of such end-to-end flows.

+1. Send a light load of requests against your application.

+    We provide a simple [siege](https://www.joedog.org/siege-manual/) script to send requests through to the `petclinic-frontend` endpoint that aggregates responses from both `customers` and `visits` services.

+    ```shell
+    ./siege.sh
+    ```

+1. Launch the Kiali dashboard:

+    ```shell
+    istioctl dashboard kiali
+    ```

+    Select the Graph view and the `default` namespace.
+The flow of requests through the applications call graph will be rendered.

 ## Exposing metrics